-We share the University of the Pacific mission of providing a superior, student-centered education.
-Teaching undergraduate mathematics is the most important thing we do.
+Welcome to the Department of Mathematics at University of the Pacific.
+Our department shares the university's mission of providing a superior, student-centered education.
+Of the many activities we pursue, from scholarship and research to community outreach, we never lose sight of the fact that teaching undergraduate mathematics is the most important thing we do.

 An education in mathematics will develop your mathematical reasoning, communication and problem solving skills.
 Mathematics students at Pacific will have opportunities to develop strong problem solving skills using quantitative methods and appropriate technology, understand the strengths, limitations and wide applicability of mathematical modeling in a variety of disciplines, develop an appreciation for the discipline and aesthetics of mathematics, and gain an appropriate understanding of theory.

 A career in Actuarial Science is one of the best options that a student with talents and interests in mathematics, statistics, economics and finance can pursue.
 It was recently ranked the #1 Best Job of 2015 by CareerCast.com.
 Pacific is now one of only five schools in California to offer an undergraduate program in actuary science.
 Learn more>>